Achievable logoAchievable logo

 h′(t)=(t1/2)(1)f(t)g′(t)+(21t−1/2)(t+1f′(t)g(t))=t1/2+21t1/2+21t−1/2=23t1/2+2t1/21

-ii.
-With power rule
+b) With the power rule

-First rewrite t as t1/2 and distribute:
+First rewrite t as t1/2 and then distribute:

 Now apply the power rule term-by-term: